-Salt Spring Island was originally a hunting territory for the Cowichan and Saanich Indians.
-Part
+Salt Spring Island first inhabitants were the Cowichan and Saanich Indians, which were

-of the Coast Salish Indians, they spoke Halkomelem, and Lekungenung.
-The first non-native settlers were former black slaves from the United States, and arrived around 1857.
+part of the Coast Salish Indians.
+They spoke Halkomelem, and Lekungenung.
+They used Salt

+Around 1857, the first non-native settlers arrived and were former black slaves from the United

 Size & Population